Women in Leadership

 Executive Impact Award

-Linkage’s Women in Leadership Executive Impact Award recognizes executives who have demonstrated a deep commitment to the advancement of women leaders at their organizations, and who have ignited lasting and impactful change for women through their leadership.
+Linkage’s Women in Leadership Executive Impact Award recognizes executives who have demonstrated a deep commitment to the advancement of women leaders at their organizations, and, through their leadership, have ignited lasting and impactful change for women.

-Recipients of the award are innovators and change-makers who are committed to developing and implementing new approaches to achieving gender parity within their organizations, and beyond.
-They work to advance and support women leaders at all levels in meaningful ways.
+This year, the Women in Leadership Executive Impact Award recognizes leaders who have recommitted their work to support and advance women leaders at all levels.
+Recipients of the Executive Impact Award are innovators and changemakers who are committed to developing and implementing new approaches to achieving gender parity within their organizations—and beyond.
 And, their personal stories are inspirational case studies of what it takes to achieve results and make an impact.

-Each year’s recipients are selected from hundreds of nominations and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.
+The 2022 recipients will be recognized virtually at Linkage’s Women in Leadership Institute™ (WIL) on November 1–4, 2022; are selected from hundreds of nominations; and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.

-- The nominee must be currently employed in a full-time, executive leadership position at a public, private, not-for-profit, or government organization.
+- Nominees must be currently employed in a full-time, executive leadership position at a public, private, not-for-profit or government organization.

 - Executives can nominate themselves or may be nominated by a third party.